-At the end of each year, your pension account is adjusted to take into account the cost of living.
+In the April following the end of each year, your pension account is adjusted to take into account the cost of living.
 The table in the example below shows how this works.

 How your benefits are worked out between 1 April 2008 and 31 March 2014